What is a Cold Wallet?

 Compatibility

-Regarding capacity, hot wallets are often preferred due to their compatibility with many networks and tokens, including recently launched cryptocurrencies.
-Integrating a new network or token into a cold wallet takes time.
-Therefore, most cold wallets don't support every cryptocurrency out there.
+Regarding capacity, people prefer hot wallets because they support many networks and tokens, including anonymous cryptocurrencies.
+Integrating a new network or token into a cold wallet takes time, so most cold wallets don't support every cryptocurrency.

-Find out more about these differences between hot and cold wallets here.
+Learn more about the differences between hot and cold wallets here.

 What are the pros and cons of crypto cold wallets?